amalabdulkhalig/SAMA/ReadMe.txt

 # Author: Amal Abdulkhalig

-This web app is built to detect objects in images using the deep learning model Convolutional Neural Network (CNN) TensorFlow.Keras was utilized to build the model the model was then saved into the (Model) folder and called from the web application
+This web app is built to detect objects in images using the deep learning model Convolutional Neural Network (CNN) TensorFlow.Keras was utilized to build the model. the web application was built using the Dash framework the classes the model can see are : classes = ['airplane','autombile','bird','cat','deer','dog','frog','horse','ship','truck']

-the web application was built using the Dash framework To run the code:
+To run the code:
 - go to the 'dev' directory
 - in the terminal type python app.py